What happens after I sign up?

 No!
-The only roles that require any experience are Case Management and Graphic Design (as stated above).
+The only roles that require any experience are Case Management and Graphic Design.
 We ask Hall and Support volunteers to complete OSAB Adult Safeguarding Training, but this can be done after you have attended some initial training sessions, and is a free short course you can find online.

 Can under 18s volunteer?

 Unfortunately, we cannot currently accept under 18s as volunteers.